 Policy PV16 SEA Implications

-Biodiversity Flora and Fauna Population Human Health Soil Water Air Climatic Factors Cultural Heritage Material Assets Landscape
+Biodiversity Flora and Fauna Flora and Flora an Landscape

 +/?
 0 0 + ?/0 0 ++ + + 0

 RESOURCES

 Waste

 Scotland's Zero Waste Plan (ZWP) requires planning authorities to support the delivery of its targets to recycle 70% of all waste and no more than 5% being sent to landfill by 2025.
 The waste hierarchy is fundamental to achieving zero waste as more waste is prevented, more resources are reused, recycled and recovered and less waste is sent to landfill.